pourya-asrzad/Online-shoe-store/README.md

 # Online-shoe-store

 It is a project with JavaScript, HTML, CSS, and a little bit of Bootstrap.
-The full explanation is given in the word file.

 how can you run this? if you know json server go in terminal of backend folder and write <code>npm run start </code>